Important To Note about the Hebrews' Lunar Calendar

 Calendar Months are Determined by the New Moon:

-"chodesh" means both "new moon" and "month":
+- In fact the Hebrew word "chodesh" means both "new moon" and "month":

 1 Samuel 20:5 So David said to Jonathan, "Behold, tomorrow is the new moon, [chodesh] and I am obligated to sit down to eat with the king." ...
 27 But it came about the next day, the second day of the new moon [chodesh; new moon or month; KJV translates this chodesh as month] ....